Pentagon hands Microsoft $10B ‘war cloud’ deal, snubs Amazon

 The Department of Defense emphasized in an announcement that the process was fair and followed procurement guidelines.
 It noted that over the past two years, it has awarded more than $11 billion in ten separate cloud-computing contracts, and said the JEDI award “continues our strategy of a multi-vendor, multi-cloud environment.”

-The statement appeared designed to address previous criticism about awarding such a large deal to one company.
+The latter statement appeared designed to address previous criticism about awarding such a large deal to one company.

+The deal is a major win for Microsoft’s cloud business Azure, which has long been playing catch-up to Amazon’s market leading Amazon Web Services.
+Microsoft said it was preparing a statement.

 Over the last year, Microsoft has positioned itself as a friend to the U.S. military.
 President Brad Smith wrote last fall that Microsoft has long supplied technology to the military and would continue to do so, despite pushback from employees.